Coherence for adjunctions in a $4$-category: Proof of the main Theorem

-So it is enough to prove Lemma \ref{pullback}, which amounts to showing that the map is a weak equivalence of $4$-groupoids.
-Since this map is a fibration, it is enough to show that it is surjective on objects and has weakly contractible fibres.
+So it is enough to prove Lemma \ref{pullback}.
+Since $\psi$ is a fibration (Corollary \ref{corfib}), it is enough to show that it has weakly contractible fibres.
 This is what we will do in the rest of this section.